 Historically, Sound Transit's preliminary service plan described how upcoming modal projects may impact future service and identified unfunded service needs within a five-year time frame.
 The 2017 Service Implementation Plan expands the preliminary service plan to include more detail about upcoming planning and capital efforts throughout the Puget Sound Region that are likely to impact Sound Transit service.
-In addition, for ST Express, this year's Five-Year Service Outlook and Plan also expands on the identified service and capacity needs, presenting them by year, at a corridor, and a route level.
+In addition, for ST Express, this year's Five-Year Service Outlook and Plan also expands on the identified service and capacity needs, presenting them by year at the corridor and route level.